keyboard_arrow_up

 Growth

-An increase in compact size during sintering.
+An increase in compact size that can occur during sintering depending on the material and process conditions.

 Impregnation